 —San Francisco Examiner, June 13, 1992

 He was a fighter then, at the 1992 US Olympic trials, where he upset Shane Mosley.
-An amateur phenom, Mosley was considered a virtual lock for the Olympic team until he ran into “The Viper” and the style that would forever confound him.
+An amateur phenom, Mosley was a virtual lock for the Olympic team until he ran into “The Viper” and the style that would always confound him.

 Forrest was a fighter too when he let the IBF strip him of the title he fought nine years to acquire.
-It was 2002, Shane Mosley was the welterweight king—that was the title that mattered, that was the fight Forrest wanted.
+It was 2001, Mosley was the welterweight king—that was the title that mattered, that was the fight Forrest wanted.
 He got it because Mosley was a fighter too.

-The fight took place at the Theater in Madison Square Garden on January 26, 2002.
-Mosley won the first round, wobbling Forrest with a right hand.
+They met at the Theater in Madison Square Garden on January 26, 2002.
+In the first round, Mosley wobbled Forrest with a right.
 Forrest, a 7-1 underdog, thrashed him thereafter.
 He nearly decapitated Mosley with an uppercut in the second round, one that saw “Sugar” floored for the first and second time in his career.
 In the tenth, Forrest cracked Mosley with a body shot that forced a scream from the soon-to-be-former champion.
-The scores were academic; the media that had long ignored Forrest no longer could and the new champion reveled in kicking the door down.
+The scores were academic; the establishment that had long ignored Forrest no longer could.
 “I told ya, I told ya” he gloated to the ringside media.
-The rematch, held on July 20 of that year, was a dull affair; indeed, it would be disingenuously charitable to say Forrest had a crowd-pleasing style.
+The rematch, held on July 20 of that year, was a dull affair; indeed, it would be charitable to say Forrest had a crowd-pleasing style.
 But he was for a third time too much for Mosley, too good to be denied.

-“One of my boxers named Adrian Stone fought Vernon for the NABF Welterweight Title.
-We lost to Vernon who was a very talented boxer as the records show.
-However, his work with those who were disabled both mentally and physically makes me love Vernon the man.
+“One of my boxers named Adrian Stone fought Vernon for the NABF welterweight title.
+We lost to Vernon who was a very talented boxer … However, his work with those who were disabled both mentally and physically makes me love Vernon the man.
 One of my brothers is mentally challenged and I wish he could have met Vernon.
 Vernon was loved by those he helped and admired by the public for being a fine human being.”

-—Phillip Shevack, as shared to the obituary page of the Augusta Chronicle
+—Phillip Shevack, the obituary page of The Augusta Chronicle

-Forrest had always given back to the community, his philanthropic sense engendered, in part, by his time at Northern Michigan University, where Forrest earned a degree in Business Administration, becoming the first in this family to graduate college.
-Alphonso remembered his brother “didn’t want to just hang out and do nothing” during his downtime from boxing, he wanted to “do something positive for society.”
-What’s more, Forrest sought refuge in his charity work when boxing ignored him, telling the New York Times he imagined living for others might bring him some joy, might offset the frustration of his career.
-The catalyst for Destiny’s Child came when Forrest witnessed an autistic boy spend an hour trying to tie his shoes.
-This was part of the boy’s plan of care, a challenge he was supposed to meet, but the sight of that struggle was more than Forrest could endure.
+Forrest had always given back to the community, his philanthropic sense engendered, in part, by his time at Northern Michigan University, where Forrest earned a degree in Business Administration.
+Alphonso remembered his brother wanted to “do something positive for society” in his downtime from boxing.
+Moreover, Forrest sought refuge in philanthropy when boxing ignored him, telling the New York Times he imagined living for others might offset frustration with his career.
+The catalyst for Destiny’s Child came when Forrest witnessed an autistic boy spend an hour trying to tie his shoes (this was part of the boy’s plan of care).
+The sight of that struggle was more than Forrest could endure.
 He eventually intervened and tied the boy’s shoes.
-The episode gave the embittered fighter an epiphany: “If you sit there and watch a person take about an hour to tie his shoestrings,” Forrest told John Eligon of the New York Times, “then you realize that whatever problems you got ain’t that significant.
+But the embittered fighter had an epiphany: “If you sit there and watch a person take about an hour to tie his shoestrings then you realize that whatever problems you got ain’t that significant.
 A light just turned on in my head.”

 The man the clients of Destiny’s Child called “Uncle Vernon” didn’t just bankroll the organization—an act co-trainer Al Mitchell said almost left Forrest broke—he lived it.
-He bought the house Destiny’s Child started in, remodeled it to accommodate the four state wards who lived there at the time, and then lived there with his fiance.
-His mother, Mildred, and brother, Alfonso, would come by to help out.
+He bought the house Destiny’s Child started in, remodeled it to accommodate the four state wards who lived there at the time, and lived there with his fiancé.
 Forrest found perspective in the presence of people with significant problems, and perhaps a little justice.
-In a piece for the New York Times, Forrest told Michael Katz, “It’s the greatest feeling, helping people that other people have given up on.”
-Forrest, the fighter rejected by the establishment, was coming to the aid of the abandoned, people who Forrest thought society turned its back on.
+Forrest told Michael Katz for the New York Times, “It’s the greatest feeling, helping people that other people have given up on.”
+The fighter rejected by the establishment was coming to the aid of people he thought society ignored.
 Did Forrest believe he was restoring a sort of cosmic justice?
-That idea is hinted at by his publicist, Kelly Swanson, who recalls Forrest describing his relationship with clients of Destiny’s Child: “At first, you think they need you,” Forrest told her, “but then you realize you need them more.”
-Perhaps Forrest, the man who Alfonso said “would help anybody,” who started a not-for-profit, who relocated families devastated by Hurricane Katrina and helped them rebuild their lives, was evening his score with the world as magnanimously as he could.
+That idea is hinted at by his publicist, Kelly Swanson, who recalls Forrest describing his relationship with clients of Destiny’s Child: “At first, you think they need you,” Forrest told her, “then you realize you need them more.”
+Perhaps Forrest, who Alfonso said “would help anybody,” who started a not-for-profit, who relocated families devastated by Hurricane Katrina and helped them rebuild their lives, was evening his score with the world as magnanimously as he could.

 That was in May of 2009.
 Two months later, Forrest pulled into that gas station on Whitehall Street.

-Why did Forrest run toward danger that July night?
+Why did Forrest run toward danger that night?
 For a ring and a watch?
-Alphonso remembered his brother as “the type of guy where if he met you, he would remember your name, your face . . . he remembered everything about you” the kind of person, then, who could offer much to a police investigation.
-And what did he stand to lose?
-His Rolex was replaceable, as was his ring, however dear to him.
-Forrest lived as a man who understood the value of human life because he knew how difficult it could be, he had perspective, and yet he tore off into the dark that night and never really came back.
+His Rolex was replaceable, as was his ring.
+Moreover, Forrest lived as a man who understood the value of human life because he knew how difficult life could be.
+Yet that night he tore off into the dark and never really came back.

 “My true goal,” Forrest once said, “is to become one of those guys they talk about forever.”
 He isn’t.
 But he should be.